Leveraging the LinkedIn Test to Define Your Ideal Customer

 And we should be able to have that.

 Ideal Customers Have Traits, But Not Only Traits

 When someone tells me that they need to find more and better customers, my follow-up question is always the same: “Who is your ideal customer?”
 If you are on our email list and have exchanged one-on-one with me, you know what I’m talking about.

 Answers to this question often look like this:

 While these are great qualities and traits for our clients to have, it is almost impossible to find these customers strategically.
 Sure, once the prospective client is sitting in front of you, it’s easy to say: “do you have a budget?”
 But you can’t go to LinkedIn and do a search for: “clients with money.”

 Defining Ideal Customers Based on the LinkedIn Test

 When defining your ideal customer, you need to be able to go to LinkedIn and run searches to find a list of target customers.
-You can of course leverage other platforms like Google or Yelp as well.
-But at a basic level, you should be able to actually find who you are looking for based on well defined constraints.
+You can leverage other platforms like Google or Yelp as well.
+But at a basic level, you should be able to actually find who you are looking for based on well-defined constraints.

 It is great to have qualities baked into your ideal customer that can help you qualify a prospect once you meet them, but that isn’t going to help you in your prospecting efforts.

 - Contacts within my extended network